backdoordetectors/backdoordetectors.github.io/index.md

 &nbsp;&nbsp;

-# Existing backdooring method (baseline) is not effective compare to our proposed Mophing method for backdooring detectors {#baseline}
+# Existing backdooring method (Baseline) is not effective compare to our proposed Mophing method (Ours) for backdooring detectors {#baseline}

 We compare our MORPHING method  with the using digital stamping techniques (baseline) to demonstrate the effectiveness of our proposed method for realizing backdoors effective in the real world.